rhovious/WLEDMM_UserMods/usermods/sht45/readme.md

 Regardless of having MQTT discovery ticked or not, the mod will always report temperature and humidity to the WLED MQTT topic of that instance, if you have a broker configured and it's connected.

 ## Configuration
 Navigate to the "Config" and then to the "Usermods" section.
-If you compiled WLED with `-D USERMOD_SHT`, you will see the config for it there:
+If you compiled WLED with `-D USERMOD_SHT45`, you will see the config for it there:
-* SHT-Type:
-  * What it does: Select the SHT sensor type you want to use
-  * Possible values: SHT30, SHT31, SHT35, SHT85
-  * Default: SHT30
 * Unit:
   * What it does: Select which unit should be used to display the temperature in the info section.
 Also used when sending via MQTT discovery, see below.
   * Possible values: Celsius, Fahrenheit